 The report recognises that in many instances the levels of compensation paid out to employees under a settlement agreement are greater than or equal to what the employees might obtain if they had brought a claim.
 The employee gets this compensation (up to £30,000 of which can be paid tax free if it does not relate to notice pay) without having to go through the stress, expense and reputational risk of taking the employer and any specific alleged perpetrator to court/tribunal.

 In recognising that many victims prefer to accept a settlement agreement than bring a claim, the report states that the victim’s right to move on should be protected.
 However, the report is not specific as to how the protection of that right is to be achieved, whilst simultaneously preventing the use of NDAs to prevent the discussion of allegations.

 Of course, we must not ignore the small minority of employers who are pressuring victims of proven harassment into signing these agreements.
 Further, some victims may not want to be hushed and may prefer to hold the employer and its relevant employees to account.

-Under existing law, NDAs in settlement agreements do not prevent a victim from reporting relevant matters to the police or regulator.
+Under existing law, NDAs in settlement agreements do not prevent a victim from reporting relevant matters to the police or a regulator.
 Further, an NDA in a settlement agreement will not be legally binding unless the employee has received independent legal advice.
-So, the reality is that every employee has a choice of whether or not to sign an NDA; the practical issue is that many employees appear not to be aware of this.
+So, the reality is that every employee has a choice of whether or not to sign an NDA; the practical issue is that some employees appear not to be aware of this choice.

 One way to provide further clarity, as proposed by the report, is using clear, plain-English wording in an NDA which sets out when and with whom the employee can discuss the information in question.
 At Joelson, we already include wording in our NDAs making it clear that the agreement does not prevent the employee from reporting a crime, whistleblowing or reporting matters to a regulator.